 However, despite reductions in global sales volumes, there is emerging data from some countries that indicates certain groups already drinking at harmful levels intensified these risky patterns in the past year.
 This underscores a need for targeted support for those who have struggled the most during the pandemic.

-Henry Ashworth, IARD President and CEO
+Henry Ashworth, IARD President and CEO, said:

 “Despite reports of people rushing to stock up on alcohol in supermarkets, pictures of empty shelves, and fears that people would drink more when confined to their homes, these sales figures definitively show that less alcohol was bought in 2020.

 “Although the majority of drinkers continue to consume alcohol at moderate levels, we recognize that the pandemic reinforced harmful drinking patterns for some people.
 As societies begin to reopen it is essential for private, public, and civil society to come together to ensure that targeted and appropriate support is available for those who need it most.”